SushiBtw/discord-music-player/README.md

 const player = new Player(client, {
     leaveOnEmpty: false, // This options are optional.
 });
-// You can define the Player as *client.player* to easily access it. client.player = player;
+// You can define the Player as *client.player* to easly access it. client.player = player;

 client.on("ready", () => {